machinetalker/car_model_classifier/README.md

-and testing of model with testing data. dataset used for training and testing the model is available at ai.stanford.edu website. demo.py is also there for demonstration.
-Resnet152 is the architecture  of classifier model.
+and testing of model with testing data. dataset used for training and testing the model is available at ai.stanford.edu website. demo.py is also there for demonstration. resnet152.py is the architecture of this pretrained image classifier.